 (Image will be Uploaded Soon)

 From this diagram, we can easily compare the percentile marks obtained by Shreyasi and Monika in the subjects Mathematics, Physics, Chemistry and Computer Science.

-In order to know what a Pie Diagram is, it is advised to brush up the fundamentals of the geometrical theories and formula of a Circle.
+To know what a Pie Diagram is, it is advised to brush up on the fundamentals of the geometrical theories and formula of a Circle.
 For the statistical representation of data, the sectors of a circle are used as the data points of a particular dataset.
 A sector is the area of a circle formed by the several divisions done by the radii of the same circle.

 Example: In a recent survey, a dataset was created to figure how many participants of the survey thought that Tenure or Tenor is the correct spelling in the field of Banking.
 A Pie Chart would present the collected data as –

 (Image will be Uploaded Soon)

 With the help of this Pie Chart, it can be easily determined that the percentage of participants in the survey who chose ‘Tenor’, to be the correct spelling of the word for use in the field of banking, is 25% whereas 45% picked ‘Tenure’ as the correct answer.
 20% opted for both to be correct while 10% of them were not sure with their attempt.

 There are several advantages in the presentation of data with the various types of diagrams.
 They are –

 The presentation of data with the help of diagrams makes it easier for everybody to understand, which thereby makes it easier to grasp the statistics behind the data presented.
 Diagrammatic data presentation is quite common in newspapers, magazines and even in advertising campaigns so that the common mass can understand what the data is trying to reveal.